dunxd/HomeAssistantAddons/COPS/DOCS.md

 ## User side configuration

-It is possible for the user to adjust some settings in the web interface.
+It is possible for each user to adjust some settings in the web interface.
 Currently this is only available in the Default template - click on the link at the top right to change to that template, then click on the spanner icon.
 If you want to email ePubs to your Kindle from within COPS you set your Kindle's email address in the _Set your email (to allow book emailing)_ box.

 ### In-browser reader